WangZW928/WangZW928.github.io/_posts/2025-04-30-My-First-Blog.md

 mathjax: true
 ---

-This is my first blog, I'd like to do a brief introducation for me.
+This is my first blog, and I'd like to briefly introduce myself.

-I got a Master degree in Fluid Mechanics from CAS (Chinese Acedmy of Sciences) in 2024, where I focused on Renewable Energy Computation and Turbulence, which is a unforgetable time for my life.
+I obtained a Master's degree in Fluid Mechanics from CAS (Chinese Academy of Sciences) in 2024, where I focused on renewable energy computation and turbulence.
+It was an unforgettable period in my life.
-Later, I toke into a Phd project of another University in a few time which is about therotical fluid, but actually it's just for paper-writing although I'm clear I know nothing about that subject.
+Later, I briefly joined a PhD program at another university, working on theoretical fluid mechanics.
+However, the project was mostly focused on paper-writing, and I clearly knew very little about the subject.
-Soon, I realized Appied Scientist is my persional dream, but this project has no helf for me even waste time, so I quit.
+Soon, I realized that becoming an applied scientist is my personal dream.
+Since the project offered no help toward that goal and was actually wasting my time, I decided to quit.
-Now I'm worked as a Algorithm Engineer about Mathematics package, I hope it's a good chance for me to learn knowledge and establish my dream structle.
+Now, I work as an algorithm engineer in the field of mathematical software.
+I hope this is a great opportunity for me to gain knowledge and lay the foundation for my dream.
-In future, if I'm necessary for a Phd degree and there is a suit oppunturity, maybe I would try again.
+In the future, if a PhD degree becomes necessary and the right opportunity arises, I might consider trying again.

-And then, I want to explain the reason that I make personal website.
+I also want to explain why I decided to create a personal website.

-Reason 1, I would share my work thought online.
-There is a mount of clear guys, if they are instrested, their feedback is helpful for me.
+Reason 1: I want to share my thoughts and work online.
+There are many brilliant people out there, and if any of them are interested, their feedback could be very helpful to me.
-Reason 2, I do like code fluid simulation program which is beautiful and amazing, but sometime i will be lazy.
-So recording my learning and coding online is good way to fix this.
+Reason 2: I truly enjoy coding fluid simulation programs—they are both beautiful and fascinating.
+However, I sometimes get lazy.
+Recording my learning and coding progress online is a good way to keep myself motivated.